StevenBlack/k7waterfront/topic/Disgraces.md

 <strong>What's the problem?
 It's a Treatment Plant, not the National Arts Centre.</strong>

 The problem is it's the waterfront, and the city's primiere park, and not the back-lot behind the Dairy Queen.
 This is nothing less than the total disreguard for aesthetics.
-At minimum the brick used should have matched that of the plant itself, or more generally, the colours found on most of Kingston's buildings, and not the bargain-basement bricks we see here. -- [[Steven Black]]
+At minimum the brick used should have matched that of the plant itself, or more generally, the colours found on most of Kingston's buildings, and not the bargain-basement bricks we see here. -- [Steven Black][stevenblack]

 Well, '<i>total</i> disregard for aesthetics' may be a bit strong.
 Absolutes are always so troublesome.
 It could be better, but as waterfront plant and equipment, it probably compares favourably with an oil refinery.
 Or some grain elevators.
 Or a coal fired power plant.
 Or most of the Toronto waterfront.---  Gary MacDonald <!-- those ig tags prevent unintended wiki links -->

 Agreed, mostly.
 I drove past there yesterday and the main plant is limestone-coloured, as are the Queen's residences across the street.
 That they chose a rather generic brick, as opposed to grey brick, or stone or even faux-stone for these cubes, tells me there was no serious consideration given to aesthetics.
 Couple that with the prime waterfront location of these things, and this to me suggests a <i>total</i> disreguard for aesthetics.
-But whatever, I agree, they certainly could have done a much nicer job.  -- [[Steven Black]]
+But whatever, I agree, they certainly could have done a much nicer job.  -- [Steven Black][stevenblack]
 #INSERTTOPIC:__FlickrBadgeSovietBlocks

 ##Kingston's overflow sewage problems